top-comengineer/wcvendors/readme.txt

 Create your own marketplace and allow vendors to sell products just like etsy, Envato, eBay, or Amazon!
 You can sell physical, digital or variable products on your marketplace.

-WC Vendors Marketplace is the best way to create your mult-vendor marketplace and earn money from every sale.
+WC Vendors Marketplace is the best way to create your multi-vendor marketplace and earn money from every sale.

 = Solutions =